StileEducation/twemoji/README.md

-Twemoji with SVGs by Stile Education
+[ARCHIVED] This should not be used anymore.
+Twemoji with SVGs for use at Stile Education
 ====================================

 # Updating from upstream